 For centuries, animals and people alike have been gathering nature’s bounty each autumn in preparation for the long winter season.
 At this time of year, harvest rotund vegetables such as squash, pumpkin, beet, and sweet potato.
 Given that they grow close to or in the earth these foods provide us with the grounding, stability and nourishment that our bodies need as the cold winds approach.
 I recommend eating fewer raw foods in the late fall and more building foods such as grains, nuts, root vegetables, and seeds.

 This naturally sweet soup is a popular at our home.
-The squash soup is hearty enough to help build the earth element in the body.
 The addition of garlic and ginger excites the taste buds, enhances digestive juices, and adds flavor to any nourishing meal.

 2 medium squash